bettycode/MaA/README.md

 # Installation

 Dependencies must be installed to run the application properly:
+* npm install
+* create account with firebase and pusher.
+Refer to the .env. example file.

+# Tecnologies Used

+FRONTEND
 * bootstrap
 * react
 * react-dom